 Keto and Social Implications

 The food we eat is more than simply fuel to keep us going through the day.
 We share food as a form of social bonding and we eat in response to certain emotions.
-It’s perhaps then no surprise then that any form of dietary restriction could come with mental health challenges.
+It’s perhaps no surprise then that any form of dietary restriction could come with mental health challenges.

 Compared to the standard western diet, Keto could be considered extremely restrictive as it cuts out many common staples - bread, pasta, rice, desserts...